 To date there is limited research into the benefits of Tai Chi for Parkinson’s but because it enhances balance and body awareness, it is believed by many to reduce the risk of falls, improve balance and confidence when walking and also improve gait and posture.
 Some people with Parkinson’s have reported improvements in sleep too.

-Unlike most sports or exercises, Tai Chi does not rely on strength, force or speed, which makes it possible for a range of ages and strengths.
+Unlike most sports or exercises, Tai Chi does not rely on strength, force or speed, which makes it possible for a range of abilities, ages and strengths.
 Even a small amount of practice can bring benefits in health and fitness, enabling the mind and body to relax.
 This in turn may improve emotional wellbeing and overall quality of life.

 As with all physical therapies, you may find some of the activities challenging, but techniques may be adapted to suit individuals – your teacher should be able to advise on this.
 Special care may be needed if you have severe osteoporosis, a hernia or are pregnant

 What should I expect if I join a class?

 Tai Chi is not regulated in some countries.
 It is therefore a good idea to ask your doctor or other healthcare professional for recommendations.
 Friends, family, other people with Parkinson’s or your national Parkinson’s association may also be able to advise based on personal experience.